 Eliminate Carpenter Ants

-If you are already seeing these ants inside your home, it is time to reach out for professional help.
+If you already see these ants inside your home, it is time to reach out for professional help.
 Although these wood-destroying pests do not actually eat the wood of your home, they will continue to dig tunnels and galleries, which can produce severe structural damage if given enough time.
-Don't fool around with destructive pests, contact the carpenter ant control professionals at Parkway Pest Services today.
-Life is simply better when you know your home is safe from destructive pests.
+Don't fool around with destructive pests; contact the carpenter ant control professionals at Parkway Pest Services today.
+Life is better when you know your home is safe from destructive pests.